.

 Research Aims

 Volunteers will assist in setting live traps and camera traps.
-The small and medium mammals collected in the live traps will be weighed, measured, sexed, marked with an ear tag, and then released.
+The small and medium mammals collected in the live traps will be weighed, measured, sexed, marked with ear tags, and released.
 The camera traps will collect images of the larger mammals moving throughout the reserve, providing information about animals that are more difficult to capture and handle.
 The data collected from the reforested areas will be compared to the data from the two areas that have not been reforested to determine how mammal populations are responding to this new habitat.

 The project aims to answer the following questions:

-- Is the reforestation being followed by the re-establishment of mammal populations?
+• Is the reforestation being followed by the re-establishment of mammal populations?

-- Which mammal species occupy reforested areas?
+• Which mammal species occupy reforested areas?
 Which do not?

-- Are ecosystem processes being lost by the absence of specialized mammal species?
+• Are ecosystem processes being lost by the absence of specialized mammal species?

-- Is there a succession of mammal species in the reforestation process?
+• Is there a succession of mammal species in the reforestation process?
 Does it follow a pattern?

 How You Will Help